 |This is the place to go, if you want to plan your complete route around all the pages which comprise the Carbuncle Web Site.|

 |The front page of our Carbuncle Site features a picture of the Carbuncle Cottage, where it lurks on the edge of the World Wide Web.|

-The site has been designed to be best viewed in 800x600 pixel screen resolution or higher and with Microsoft Internet Explorer version 5.0 or later.
+The site was originally designed to be best viewed in 800x600 pixel screen resolution or higher and with Microsoft Internet Explorer version 5.0 or later.

 If you are having difficulties, or have any general comments on the layout, please use the private e-mail option from the Correspondence Column page, indexed above.